A glance at reaction of sports to Russian invasion

 FENCING

-International Fencing Federation banned Russia and Belarus athletes and officials; all events in Russia and Belarus canceled or to be relocated.
+International Fencing Federation banned Russia and Belarus athletes and officials.
+Events in Russia and Belarus canceled or to be relocated.
 FIE president Alisher Usmanov, a Russian, stepped aside.

 GYMNASTICS

-The International Gymnastics Federation canceled all World Cup and World Challenge Cup events in Russia and Belarus.
-Russia and Belarus flags and anthems banned at all FIG events.
-Canceled events included an acrobatics World Cup in Oktyabrskiy, Russia, in May, and a trampoline World Cup in St. Petersburg in September.
+International Gymnastics Federation banned Russia and Belarus athletes and officials from March 7.
+World Cup and World Challenge Cup events in Russia and Belarus canceled, including acrobatics World Cup in Oktyabrskiy, Russia, in May, and trampoline World Cup in St. Petersburg in September.

 FIELD HOCKEY